WalidBin-CX9/SEU-1102-S0709/README.md

 2. Collected numbers and data about how big each layer is.
 3. Made a chart in Excel to show the difference.
 4. Wrote the report and set up this GitHub page.

 ---
-## 📊 Spreadsheet Explanation
-Our Excel file shows that the Surface Web is very small (only about 4%), while the Deep Web is huge.
-We used a table to compare the size and security of each layer.
----

 ## 🤖 AI Usage Log